rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 #### Main Points
 Examine the `5-brownfield_switches_resource_modules/checkports.yml playbook

-* gather_network_resources: Possible values for this argument include all and the resources like interfaces, vlans etc. Can specify a list of values to include a larger subset.
-In this exercise we use  ‘interfaces’,and ‘l2_interfaces’.
+* gather_network_resources: Possible values for this argument include `all` and the resources like `interfaces`, `vlans` etc. Can specify a list of values to include a larger subset.
+In this exercise we use  `interfaces`,and `l2_interfaces`.

 * selectattr: filters a sequence of objects based on attributes of the objects in the list.

 * map: applies a filter on a sequence of objects or to look up an attribute.
 This is useful when you have lists of objects but you are interested in only a certain value.